Ryanyzh/ID-Assignment01-1-/README.md

 # Ryan's ID Assignment --> Band Website - Imagine Dragons

+For this assignment, I have created a website for one of the most popular band in the world - Imagine Dragons.

-Imagine Dragons an aspiring and well-known band group with the members - Dan Reynolds, Daniel Platzman, Wayne Sermon and Ben Mckee.
+A short introduction of Imagine Dragons.
+They have sold more than 75 million records worldwide.
+They were the most streamed group of 2018 on Spotify and are the first rock act to have four songs, "Radioactive", "Demons", "Believer" and "Thunder", to surpass one billion streams each.
+It comprises of the 4 members - Dan Reynolds, Daniel Platzman, Wayne Sermon and Ben  Mckee.

-In this assignment, I have created website for Imagine Dragons.
-In the site, users can understand the history by albums, listen and watch their music videos, book tickets for their concert events while admiring the bands photos all in one site.
-Presenting to you the site......
+From the introduction of the band to the elaboration of the band's history by their albums, display of their music videos and booking for their concert evnets, readers are able to accomplish these tasks all in one site.

-I

-There is 5 pages altogether and more details is explained later.
-All pages contain a navigation bar with the 5 pages included.

-In the first page, there is the title of Imagine Dragons with a background.
-Next, there is a 2 grid column with the left column holding the image of the 4 members and the other column providing a brief description of the band.
-There is a click more button for the users to explore more about the band.

-In the second page, we

-One or two paragraphs providing an overview of your project.
-Tell us about your project.

-Essentially, this part is your sales pitch.

 ## Design Process